techidaily/site-screen-mirror/source/_posts/in-2024-overview-of-the-best-realme-narzo-60x-5g-screen-mirroring-app-drfone-by-drfone-android.md

 This article has provided a comprehensive overview of some of the best screen mirroring applications available for Android devices.
 While you wish to mirror your Android screen without any lagging, the urge to find the best tool can get complicated.
 However, with this overview, you might have discovered Wondershare Dr.Fone Air as the best **mirror app for Android,** as it provides an online, free, and secure option for screen mirroring.

-## Full Guide on Mirroring Your Realme Narzo 60x 5G to Your PC/Mac

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/l4R7_qNIQvY?si=2zJOPfEcm6_3udzn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aIx71tPaWKg?si=lG5OiUe-M6eBJf5b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Full Guide on Mirroring Your Realme Narzo 60x 5G to Your PC/Mac

 ## 1.Why People Want to Mirror Their Android to PC?